Anna Canalis di Cumiana

-Anna Carlotta Teresa Canalis di Cumiana (23 April 1680 – 13 April 1769) was the morganatic wife of Victor Amadeus II, King of Sardinia.
+Anna Carlotta Teresa Canalis di Cumiana (23 April 1680 – 13 April 1769) was a playwright and the morganatic wife of Victor Amadeus II, King of Sardinia.
 She was created Marchesa of Spigno.

 Early life

-Born at the Palazzo Canalis, Turin in 1680, she was a daughter of Francesco Maurizio Canalis, Count of Cumiana (b.1655) and his wife, Monica Francesca San Martino d'Agliè dei Marchesi di San Germano (b.
-1650).
+Born at the Palazzo Canalis, Turin in 1680, she was the daughter of Francesco Maurizio Canalis, Count of Cumiana (1654-1718) and his wife, Monica Francesca San Martino d'Agliè dei Marchesi di San Germano (1650-1710).

 Lady in waiting

 Receiving education as a nun at the Convent of the Visitation in Turin, she was introduced to the ducal court of Savoy in 1695.
 She was made a lady-in-waiting to Marie Jeanne of Savoy, mother of the ruler, Victor Amadeus II.
 She was styled as Mademoiselle de Cumiana.

-She was married on 21 April 1703 to Count Ignazio Francesco Novarina of San Sebastiano (d.
-1724), by whom she purportedly had eight children.
+She was married on 21 April 1703 to Ignazio Francesco Novarina, Count of San Sebastiano (1680-1724), by whom she had eight children.
 The marriage was arranged by Duchess Marie Jeanne, to whose household she belonged and who had noticed her son's wandering eye looking in the direction of the beautiful and unmarried Anna.

 The couple's first child is widely believed to have been fathered by Victor Amadeus but San Sebastiano accepted paternity.
 Victor Amadeus and Anna were in correspondence and she soon became a confidante in place of his wife, Anne Marie.
 Leaving the court in 1723 with her husband who had a good career, she soon became a widow at her husband's death on 25 September 1724.
 Left with limited means, Victor Amadeus called her back to court where she was made a lady-in-waiting to Polyxena, Princess of Piedmont, wife of Charles Emmanuel, Prince of Piedmont and heir apparent of Victor Amadeus II.
 She was later elevated to the position of Polyxena's lady-in-waiting, where she was given a position equivalent to Lady of the Bedchamber.